3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-Figure \ref{dphas} shows the phase-space $x-\gamma v_{\rm x}$ distributions for the e$^{\pm}$ (a, c) jet and e$^{-}$ - p$^{+}$ (b, d) jet, respectively, for $t =600\, \omega_{\rm pe}^{-1}$ (upper row) and $t =1000\, \omega_{\rm pe}^{-1}$ (middle row).
-Red colour indicates the jet electrons and the blue one the ambient electrons.
+Figure \ref{dphas} shows the phase-space $x-\gamma v_{\rm x}$ distributions for the e$^{\pm}$ (a, c) jet and e$^{-}$ - i$^{+}$ (b, d) jet respectively, for $t =600\, \omega_{\rm pe}^{-1}$ (upper row) and $t =900\, \omega_{\rm pe}^{-1}$ (middle row).
+Red colour indicates the jet electrons and blue the ambient electrons.
 At first glance, the phase-space distributions indicate electron acceleration at different locations.
 Initially the jet electrons have a Lorentz factor of $\gamma \simeq 15$.
-Figure \ref{dphas}a shows that the jet electrons (red) get accelerated and decelerated by the excited instabilities as shown in Fig. \ref{econtours}.
-Figure \ref{dphas}c shows three different stages for the e$^{\pm}$ jet at $t =1000\, \omega_{\rm pe}^{-1}$: the early linear stage at $400 <x/\Delta <700$, the later linear stage at $700 <x/\Delta <900$ where jet electrons are strongly accelerated and decelerated by the MI and kKHI, and the non-linear stage at $900 <x/\Delta <1050$ where jet electrons are further accelerated.
-At the non-linear stage some jet electrons around $x/\Delta \approx 950$, reach maximum energies of $\gamma \approx 30$.
-In the e$^{-}$ - p$^{+}$ jet (panel d), the maximum acceleration occurs similarly at around $x/\Delta\approx 950$.
-The maximum electron energy is slightly higher than for the e$^{\pm}$ jet, which can also be observed in the electron energy distributions (see Fig. \ref{veldis2}).
-We note that the ambient electrons (blue) in the e$^{\pm}$ jet are accelerated within seven bunches along the jet, that is in the range $700\lesssim x/\Delta \lesssim 950$, whilst the ambient electrons around the e$^{-}$ - p$^{+}$ jet (panel d) are accelerated to approximately $\gamma = 10$ in less prominent bunches and up to $x/\Delta\approx 950$.
+Figure \ref{dphas}a shows that these get accelerated and decelerated by the excited instabilities as shown in Fig. \ref{econtours}.
+Very similar behavior we see for the magnetized e$^{-}$ - i$^{+}$ jet as well (Fig. \ref{dphas}a).

+In figure \ref{dphas}c (e$^{\pm}$ jet) we can observe two different stages of acceleration at $t =900\, \omega_{\rm pe}^{-1}$ : The linear stage at $300 <x/\Delta <800$ where jet electrons are weakly accelerated and decelerated (by the MI and kKHI), and the non-linear stage at $800 <x/\Delta <1000$, where they are considerably accelerated on three bunches.
+At the non-linear stage electrons reach maximum energies of $\gamma \approx 35$.